 The Catchments Remediation Rate (CRR) is a special rate paid by Hornsby Shire residents to fund projects that repair and protect local waterways.

-The Catchments Remediation Rate is levied at five percent of Council’s ordinary rates and raises $3 million each year that is used to install and maintain stormwater quality improvement devices in the Shire’s four major catchment areas: Hawkesbury River, Berowra Creek, Cowan Creek and Upper Lane Cove River.
+The Catchments Remediation Rate is levied at five percent of Council’s ordinary rates and raises $3 million each year that is used to install and maintain stormwater quality improvement devices within the Shire’s four major catchment (drainage) areas: Berowra Creek, Cowan Creek, Upper Lane Cove River and Hawkesbury River.

 Why is the rate needed?

-By the 1990s it was clear that Hornsby Shire’s waterways could not cope with the amount of sediment being pumped into them.
-Berowra Creek was scarred by a number of serious algal blooms, while fish caught in the Hawkesbury River had livers blackened by pollution.
+By the 1990s it was clear that Hornsby Shire’s waterways were under severe stress.
+Berowra Creek was being despoiled by instances of fish kills and algal blooms.
 Urgent action was needed.

 How did the rate come about?